-The requirements for the Ph.D. in English include 24 hours of course work beyond the master's degree or 42 hours of course work beyond the bachelor's degree (additional courses may be required by the Graduate Admission Committee on an individual basis); 18 hours of dissertation; successful completion of an Advanced Candidacy Examination (comprehensive); an approved dissertation prospectus; and successful oral defense of a dissertation.
+The requirements for the Ph.D. in English include 24 hours of coursework beyond the master's degree or 42 hours of coursework beyond the bachelor's degree (additional courses may be required by the Graduate Admission Committee on an individual basis); 18 hours of dissertation; successful completion of an Advanced Candidacy Examination (comprehensive); an approved dissertation prospectus; and successful oral defense of a dissertation.
 For students admitted to the doctoral program with a bachelor's degree, the M.A. may be awarded upon successful completion of the Ph.D. candidacy exam.
-All students pursuing course work for the Ph.D. should expect to meet with the director of graduate studies at least once a year to discuss their progress.
+All students pursuing coursework for the Ph.D. should expect to meet with the director of graduate studies at least once a year to discuss their progress.
 During the Advanced Candidacy Exam, the student's Advisory Committee will vote on whether to award an M.A. in passing and whether to approve the student's admission to candidacy for the doctoral degree.
-The course work must include Engl 600 during a student's first fall semester.
-Course work must also include 6 hours in English or American literature before 1800; 6 hours in English or American literature after 1800; and up to 6 hours of graduate course work in related disciplines and/or independent study.
-All course work must be completed before a student may submit any section of the Advanced Candidacy Examination.
-Graduate instructors teaching in the composition program are required to complete Engl 617 (Teaching College English).
+The coursework must include Eng 600 during a student's first fall semester.
+Coursework must also include 6 hours in English or American literature before 1800; 6 hours in English or American literature after 1800; and up to 6 hours in related disciplines outside traditional English department courses.
+Of those 6 hours, up to 3 can be independent study or directed reading.
+All coursework must be completed before a student may submit any section of the Advanced Candidacy Examination.
+Graduate instructors teaching in the composition program are required to complete Eng 617 (Teaching College English).

 Students may receive a Ph.D. with specialization in Renaissance and Early Modern studies by completing 21 hours of graduate course work in Renaissance and Early Modern studies, including a minimum of 9 hours in the Department of English and a minimum of 9 hours outside the department, and submitting a dissertation on a Renaissance or Early Modern subject.
 With the exception of the 6-hour requirement in literature after 1800 and the 6-hour limit on graduate course work in related disciplines, students pursuing this specialization must also satisfy all other general requirements for the Ph.D. in English.